danfuzz/lactoserv/README.md

 services.

-More concretely, Lactoserv is a web server which knows how to serve a handful of different types of built-in "application," with plans to add more.
+More concretely, Lactoserv is a web server which knows how to serve a handful of different types of built-in "application" and "service," with plans to add more.
 And it provides a programming framework for defining custom applications either standalone or together with others, including both built-in and other custom applications.